-Check your visa certificate from Tufts (e.g., Form I-20, Form DS-2019, I-797 Approval Notice, or other document) to make sure the information on it is correct.
+Obtain and check your visa certificate from Tufts (e.g., Form I-20, Form DS-2019, I-797 Approval Notice, or other document) to make sure the information on it is correct.
 Contact the International Center if you have any questions or notice any errors on your form.
 Sign it at the bottom of page 1 (J-1s must use blue ink to sign Form DS-2019).

 Pay your I-901 SEVIS Fee at least three days before your visa appointment (F-1 and J-1 visa applicants only).

 $350 for F-1 students (F-2 dependents do not pay the fee)

 $220 for J-1 students and scholars (J-2 dependents do not pay the fee)

 Read the information about nonimmigrant status and visa eligibility (see bottom of page)

 Make your visa appointment at a US consulate in your country of citizenship or legal permanent residence and pay the US visa fees

 Your I-901 SEVIS fee payment receipt (F and J visa applicants only)

 Financial documents, such as your scholarship letter(s), bank statements, or job offer letter from Tufts

 Your Tufts admission letter (students) or invitation / appointment letter (for scholars and employees)